stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 #### Describe the `BackupConfiguration`

-At first, you have should describe the respective `BackupConfiguration` as below:
+At first, you should describe the respective `BackupConfiguration` as below:

 ```bash
 kubectl describe backupconfiguration <backupconfiguration name> -n <namespace>